The Chain Letter Project (Vol. 2): A Collective Memory

 4. Photograph your favorite door in your local area.

 5. Find a familiar place with a large mirror.
-Make a selfie with another person showing the camera in the frame.
+Make a selfie with another person showing the camera in the mirror.

 6. Create a mask, document the process of making the mask.
 Have a family member wear it.